-In his "Connect the Dots" series of podcasts, CPR President Rob Verchick interviews experts on a variety of issues, including CPR Member Scholars and staff, as well as other experts on a variety of issue areas.
+In his "Connect the Dots" podcasts, CPR President Rob Verchick interviews experts on a variety of issues, including CPR Member Scholars and staff.
 His current series of interviews focuses on creating harmony between green and grey infrastructure -- that is, the natural environment in its infrastructure role, and the infrastructure we build.
-Click below to listen, download, or visit our show pages to get more information on the topic of each show.
+Click below to listen, download, or visit our show pages to get more information on the topic of each podcast.

 Visit our show pages for more information on each podcast...